Louisa Knightley: Life

-Knightley was also active in support of imperialism, serving as president of the South African Colonisation Society, and editing the Imperial Colonist journal from 1901 to 1913.
-In her last years, she also served on the Northamptonshire Higher Education Committee, and from 1908 to 1910 was the founding president of the Conservative and Unionist Women's Franchise Association.
+Knightley was active in support of imperialism, serving as president of the South African Colonisation Society, and editing the Imperial Colonist journal from 1901 to 1913.
+During her last years, she served on the Northamptonshire Higher Education Committee, and, from 1908 to 1910, was the founding president of the Conservative and Unionist Women's Franchise Association.

+Honours

 Lady Knightley was appointed a Lady of Grace of the Order of St John of Jerusalem on 7 March 1900.